typestyle/csx/docs/README.md

 ------------------------------------
 ```

-The space taken by the container is what is available to its children.
+The space taken by the child (content) is what is available to its children.
 No more, no less.

-Such a container is called *flex*.
+Such a child is called *flex* (`csx.flex`).

 > A *flex* container has the same size as its parent.

 ## Content
 In the previous example the child *flexed* into the parent.
-The only other concept we need for a child is that of *content*. **A *content* container determines its size based on the size of its content**.
+The only other concept we need for a child is that of *content*. **A *content* child determines its size based on the size of its content**.
 That is all the space it takes up in the parent.
 This is shown below where if the parent is too big the rest of the space is unused

 ```
 ------------------------------------